Website design and development

 Above and beyond the normal HelloKent offering, this year I've developed a fully animated microsite.
 Our graphic designer created several beautiful illustrations and I brought them to life using GreenSock's GSAP 3 animation library.

-Each section also uses several timelines each with their own ScrollTrigger: one for onEnter and onEnterBack navigation setting, one for each sub-section (such as information, FAQ and Instagram feeds) and embedded within the first sub-section is a smaller graphic animation too!
+Each section also uses several timelines each with their own ScrollTrigger: one for onEnter and onEnterBack navigation setting, one for each sub-section (such as information, FAQ and Instagram feeds) and embedded within each sub-section is another, smaller graphic animation timeline too!

-This short-term project was a WordPress website with additional functionality provided through plugins and Meta Developer Tools.
-The project had a turn-around of around 6 weeks, with an initial domain setup, free Cloudflare SSL, WordPress installation, Google Analytics and holding page happening within just a couple of hours.
+This short-term but recurring event-based project is a WordPress website with additional functionality provided through both plugins and several social media developer tools.
+The project had an initial turn-around back in late 2021 of around 6 weeks, from domain setup, Cloudflare SSL, WordPress installation, Google Analytics and holding page happening within just a couple of hours.

 February 2022 - Present